Creating a configuration file for a CI-driven scan

 The Enterprise server URL and API key (

-If you need to use a proxy to connect to the PortSwigger licensing server, add the URL and authentication credentials into the following fields.
+If you need to use a proxy to connect to your Enterprise server, add the URL and authentication credentials into the following fields.
 The authentication credentials are optional:

 Defining the scope